 100 Years After De Stijl features works by 20 international artists.
 The exhibition is curated by Guido Winkler and Iemke van Dijk.
 In common with De Stijl, the works featured are abstract.

-One of the best known proponents of De Stijl’s ideals, and a founding member, was Piet Mondrian.
-He moved to New York City in 1940, where he is buried in the Cypress Hills Cemetery.
-Victory Boogie Woogie, the unfinished painting that is regarded as his masterpiece, is now displayed at the Kunstmuseum in The Hague.
+Piet Mondrian was a founding member and one of the best-known proponents of De Stijl’s ideals.
+He moved to New York City in 1940.
+Mondrian is buried in Cypress Hills Cemetery.
+Victory Boogie Woogie, the unfinished painting regarded as his masterpiece, is now displayed at the Kunstmuseum Den Haag in The Hague.

 In common with Mondrian, Rob de Oude, who is participating in 100 Years After De Stijl with the work Mural #11 (Seesaw), moved from the Netherlands to New York.

-“The grid of New York, they way that is set up, has a lot to do with structure and repetition — elements that are used in De Stijl,” says De Oude.
+“The grid of New York, the way that is set up, has a lot to do with structure and repetition — elements that are used in De Stijl,” says De Oude.

 From New York to Leiden

 “I run a gallery space in Brooklyn and I’ve shown a multitude of the artists displayed here…There’s an overlap of networks and relationships that cross continents and are operating in unison in some ways,” he adds.

 “This particular work is based on a mural I did in France,” says De Oude of Mural #11 (Seesaw).